 - If you cannot answer “Yes” to the health questions, you will not be able to submit the form.

 - When you click the submit button and have successfully processed your form, you should see the following message appear at the top of the form web page : ” Thank you for filling out a Health Acknowledgement Form.
 Your response has been recorded.
 We appreciate your cooperation.
 For more information on upcoming events, please visit our Get Involved page. “

 If you have any questions or comments about this new process, please use the Connect Card to contact the church office.
 Thank you for your faithful participation in the life and ministry of St. Stephen’s.

 Healthy Church Update

-The church along with the Healthy Church Team has worked diligently since April with the goal of someday safely returning to in-person service
+The church along with the Healthy Church Team has worked diligently since April of 2020 with the goal of safely returning to in-person service

-Over the past several months, the preschool reopened.
-St. Stephen’s hosted a movie night and held an on-site mission event.
-There have been several drive-thru events and we hosted two outdoor, in-person worship services.
+Last fall the preschool reopened.
+St. Stephen’s has hosted movie nights and held an on-site mission events.
+There have been several drive-thru communion and other drive-thru events.
+The church has hosted several outdoor in-person worship services, including a sunrise Easter service April 4, 2021.
 Small youth groups are now meeting regularly at the church.
 All events are held following the very strict requirements established by the Virginia Conference that comply with all local and Commonwealth of Virginia guidelines.